sidpatel-github/traffic-prediction-single-time-lag/README.md

 # traffic-prediction-single-time-lag

 A prediction model to predict a traffic to next time interval is developed.
-Two different prediction models are used i.e. LSTM and CNN and their performance is compared in order to analyse which one is better.
+Two different prediction models are used i.e. LSTM and CNN and their performance is compared in order to analyze which one is better.

 This is called a "time series" problem and people are normally using LSTM for this kind of problem but after comparing the performance of
 LSTM with CNN I found out that CNN performs better.